Jane Kaberuka

-Jane Alison Kaberuka (born 1956) is a Ugandan writer of fiction and autobiography, and also a senior civil servant.
+Jane Alison Kaberuka (born 28 August 1956, Bunyoro) is a Ugandan writer of fiction and autobiography, and also a senior civil servant.

 Career

-Kaberuka's education prepared her for science teaching, but in 1987 the course of her life changed when she was seriously hurt in a car accident.
-After extensive treatment she was able to walk, despite initial fears of permanent paralysis, and she feels God played a part in her healing.
+Kaberuka's education prepared her for science teaching, but in 1987, she was seriously hurt in a car accident.
+After extensive treatment she was able to walk.
 This incident and the aftermath led to her autobiographical work Has God forgotten me?
 The book includes letters she recorded or typed with one finger for her children to read when they were older.